anhnguyendepocen/structural-behavioral-economics/iterations/bonn_ws_2019/README.md

 **Student contribution(s)**

 * Todd, P., & Wolpin, K. (2006).
-[Assessing the impact of a school subsidy program in Mexico: using a social experiment to validate a dynamic behavioral model of child schooling and fertility](http://www.ecn.ulaval.ca/guy_lacroix/Cours/ECN-7180/Obligatoires/Todd_Wolpin.pdf). *The American Economic Review, 96*(5), 1384-1417.
+[Assessing the impact of a school subsidy program in Mexico: Using a social experiment to validate a dynamic behavioral model of child schooling and fertility](http://www.ecn.ulaval.ca/guy_lacroix/Cours/ECN-7180/Obligatoires/Todd_Wolpin.pdf). *The American Economic Review, 96*(5), 1384-1417.

 ### Week 6